irynaisay/MySafety/README.md

 **4. REGISTER ON**

 To register and access content services, enter your personal data: your name, a way to contact you in case the mobile phone is lost, security question and answer, and a type of connection.
-There are two types of connection: Security and Security+.
+There are two types of connection: "Безпека" and "Безпека+".
 See details [here](https://mb.kyivstar.ua/index.php).

 ![alt text](https://sketch.io/render/sk-daed7b03c92e6ed5ab8476647631fdb6.jpeg)